 The system uses 24GHz FMCW (Frequency-Modulated Continuous Wave) radar technology, the current benchmark for industrial detection applications.
 Unlike optical sensors, FMCW radar does not depend on line of sight or lighting conditions.
 It is unaffected by airborne dust, rain, or fog, and performs consistently across a wide temperature range.
 That reliability in real-world conditions is what makes it the preferred technology for serious industrial safety systems.

 There is also a compliance dimension.
 Workplace safety regulations across the UK and globally continue to tighten.
 An Industrial Forklift Radar System that provides automated, documented hazard detection supports compliance with these frameworks and significantly reduces the regulatory and liability exposure that comes from relying solely on operator vigilance.
+Traditional radar cannot always distinguish a pedestrian from astatic warehouse object, which can cause false alarms, so many sites pair radar with camera systems or artificial intelligence to improve classification, while advanced 79GHz collision-avoidance options further help operators trust the alerts.

 30-Metre Detection Range